DCMLab/ABC/README.md

-# The Annotated Beethoven Corpus (v2.0)
+# ABC - The Annotated Beethoven Corpus (v2.0)
 ## Upgrade to MuseScore 3

 Two years after its first publication (see below), this is the revised version of the ABC.
 It comes with the following changes:

 * The repo's folder structure has been changed and scores have been renamed.
 * All scores have been converted to [MuseScore 3](https://musescore.org/download) format and can be found in the folder `MS3`.
-* The tables in TSV format have been recreated with a new parser:
+* The tables in TSV format have been recreated with a new parser.
+The meaning of the columns can be found in each folder's README:
   - The folder `harmonies` contains the chord labels of one movement each but with additional features such as the common chord type notation (e.g. `Mm7`) and chord tones.
   - The folder `notes` contains one note list per movement.
   - The folder `measures` contains tables of each movement's measures' features.